 A request for an expedited due process hearing is made in the same manner as a request for all other due process hearings.
-A resolution session must occur within seven (7) calendar days of the date of the hearing request unless you and the school agree to waive the session or participate in mediation instead.
+A resolution session must occur within 7 calendar days of the date of the hearing request unless you and the school agree to waive the session or participate in mediation instead.
 The requirements of sufficiency of the due process request are not applicable in an expedited hearing.

 If the issues have not been resolved within 15 calendar days of the date of the hearing request, the hearing may proceed.
-The hearing officer may not grant any extensions of time in an expedited hearing.
+The IHO may not grant any extensions of time in an expedited hearing.

-Can the hearing officer change my child's placement to an interim alternative educational setting if he or she poses a risk of harm to self or others?
+Can the IHO change my child's placement to an IAES if he or she poses a risk of harm to self or others?

 Yes.
-If the school demonstrates by substantial evidence that there is a danger that your child or other students are likely to be injured if your child stays in his or her current placement, the hearing officer may change your child's educational placement to an interim alternative educational placement for up to 45 school days.
+If the school demonstrates by substantial evidence that there is a danger that your child or other students are likely to be injured if your child stays in his or her current placement, the IHO may change your child's educational placement to an IAES for up to 45 school days.

-If I have an attorney during the due process hearing, or court proceeding, can I be reimbursed by the school for my attorney's fees?
+If I have an attorney during the due process hearing, appeal, or court proceeding, can I be reimbursed by the school for my attorney's fees?